uvicpraxis/uvicpraxis.github.io/metadata.md

 Definition: Whether and how the platform edition was online or networked while the video was recorded (Lee et al., "VGMS 4.2," 2024)

-Select "Offline" if the gameplay involved no online or networked components.
+Select "Offline" if there were no online or networked components.

 <details>
 <summary><i>controlled vocabulary</i></summary>